 2. I built an identity online, and a blog

 If my memory is correct, I think I’ve been around in the blogosphere since at least 2012.
 I tried pretty much all of the platforms there was: Blogger, Joomla, Wix, Medium, Tumblr, WordPress, etc. This experience alone taught and gave me so much.
 Through blogging, I got to discover my own love for writing, first in French then in English.

 I met amazing like-minded people from all communities and all around the world.
 I also learned how to use all of these technical tools, how to code.
 Blogging also and mostly helped me build an online presence, credibility, that helped me find a job back in 2016, and even made me get contacted my companies earlier this year.

 3. I grew up conscious of the world around me

-I’m happy to have grown up conscious and curios about what happens around me.
-Yes, sometimes it tricks me as I often undervalue my opinion and overvalue the one of others 🤷🏾♂️.
-Either way, I’m proud of having developed the simple, yet rarest ability of mankind: knowing how to listen.
+I’m happy to have grown up conscious and curious about what happens around me.
+Yes, sometimes it tricks me as I often undervalue my opinion and overvalue one of the others 🤷🏾♂️.
+Either way, I’m proud of having developed the simple, yet the rarest ability of mankind: knowing how to listen.

 4. I graduated… from my first school

 I don’t have the actual diploma just yet to prove it, the ceremony (which I sadly could not have participated in since I’m not in the country) was postponed due to the Coronavirus crisis, but I actually earned my first post-high-school diploma!

 I might dive a little bit more about all of that in upcoming posts, but I’ll give you the context.
 From 2016 to 2019, I was studying Digital Communication & E-business in a little private school in Paris, called ECITV, where I graduated a major of promotion.
 As you may know, nowadays I’m studying Software Engineering at Polytechnique Montréal, Canada.